Alfred C. Redfield: World War II

 During World War II, the staff at "The Oceanographic" grew by thirty times, and military research became its top priority.
 Redfield moved permanently to Woods Hole from Cambridge, and was appointed WHOI's assistant director (though he retained his Harvard professorship).
 At this time Redfield, together with Allyn Vine, focused on studying how temperature gradients affect the accuracy of sonar in detection and tracking submerged submarines.
 Redfield and Vine demonstrated that submerged submarines could take advantage of ocean temperature gradients to avoid detection by enemy sonar.

 Late in life, Redfield turned to studying tides in coastal waters, and the ecology of salt marshes along the U.S. east coast, publishing his last scientific paper “The Tides of the Waters of New England and New York” at age 89.

 Family and personal life

 Family

-Alfred Clarence Redfield came from a notable scientific family.
+ARedfield came from a notable scientific family.
 His great-grandfather was pioneering amateur meteorologist William Charles Redfield (1789 – 1857), the first president of the American Association for the Advancement of Science.
 His grandfather was a botanist in the Academy of Natural Sciences in Philadelphia; his father Robert Redfield was a naturalist photographer, whose works are held by Library Company of Philadelphia and Yale University.

 His son Alfred G. Redfield (d.
 2019) was professor of physics and biochemistry at Brandeis University and a member of the National Academy of Sciences.
-His daughter Elizabeth R. Marsh (d.
-2009) was said to have been "influential in founding" Stockton University in New Jersey, where she taught environmental studies, natural sciences, and mathematics.
+His daughter Elizabeth R. Marsh (died 2009) was said to have been "influential in founding" Stockton University in New Jersey, where she taught environmental studies, natural sciences, and mathematics.